plancky/blog/content/posts/floating_bits.md

 $$ (1001)_2 = 1.2^3 + 0.
 2^2 + 0.2^1 + 1.2^0 = 9 $$
 $$ (1001.01)_2 = 1.2^3 + 0.
 2^2 + 0.2^1 + 1.2^0 + 0.2^{-1} + 1.2^{-2} = 9.25 $$

-The Binary number system readily finds its way in the most uselful Binary device (No pun intended) humans ever created, _**the transistor**_ .
+The Binary number system readily finds its way in the most useful Binary device (No pun intended) humans ever created, _**the transistor**_ .
 A transistor can either be **ON** (__if it outputs current__) or **OFF** otherwise.
 Computers are built on these small devices and therfore to work with such a binary system, the binary number system seemed as the perfect choice until.... we came short on the abilities of our memory devices.

 A bit alone can attain only two states (ON or OFF) and therefore it can only represent two possible values based on it's state, conventionally ```0``` and ```1```, but an list of $n$ bits can collectively exist in $2^n$ unique combinations or states.
 This allows us to store $2^n$ different numbers in memory, each mapped directly from a unique combination of the list of stored bits.